sandshrewmetaprotocols/alkanes-docs/docs/developers/quickstart/setup.md

 Next, you will initialize your local bitcoin chain.
 The init command will process the first 260 blocks and will send BTC to a faucet address and a test wallet that will be used during testing.

-The default mnemonics and addresses are in the src/cli/constants.ts file.
-You can
+The default mnemonics and addresses are in the src/cli/constants.ts file:

 ```
 export const REGTEST_FAUCET = {